Reviews You Can Rely On

 Credit: Jason Wanlass

-The Goal Zero Lighthouse 600 utilizes an internal battery and a permanently affixed USB cord for charging, but it also has a hand crank for instances in which you're completely out of juice.
+The Goal Zero Lighthouse 600 uses an internal battery and a permanently attached USB cord for charging, but it also includes a hand crank in case you run completely out of juice.

 lantern - if you find yourself without a way to charge the goal zero...